luigigreselin/ANN_on_Titanic_data/README.md

 # Titanic: predicting from a disaster

 Data science project on classification.
-Data on ~ 800 passengers were given divided in 10 variables.
+Data on ~ 800 passengers were given divided in 11 variables (plus the survived column, which was the outcome.
 The objective was to predict whether the passenger would have survived or not

+# My objective:
+Get familiar with fully connected neural network in the keras library, by using dropout layers and early stopping.

 # Data preprocessing / EDA

-1. extrapolating the info on the doc,
-2. categorizing people according to both title and letter of the ticket, dividing them according to the number of rooms possessed) I applied first a random forest with the grid search and then a simple Keras NN with 2 hiddent layers (on which then I added dropout layers and early stop to prevent overfitting).
-Given the small amount of data, the NN gave always different results with often the validation loss being lower than the training loss.
-NN needs definitely more data (in this case we had only 800 rows in our dataset).
+Refer to the analysis by [Ken Jee](https://www.kaggle.com/kenjee/titanic-project-example), that I have repeated in a different notebook

+# Results
+Unfortunately the size of the dataset was too small to apply a NN, as the results were always unpredictable, and often the loss function was higher for the training dataset than for the validation.
+However the main object of getting familiar with the Keras library was accomplished